- …

 My Road Road to Recovery

-All stories written by Clayton
+Everything designed and written by Clayton

-The picture above is Clayton beating Russia at the 2021 World armwrestling championships (WAF) in the counrty of Romania
+The picture above is Clayton beating Russia at the 2021 (WAF) World armwrestling championships in the counrty of Romania

 Clayton Faulconer is like a cat who has 9 lives - I have used 5 lives of 9 and will not test 6!